 The earliest examples of buildings grouped into this category, sometimes referred to by the term villa rustica (country villa), are mostly humble farmhouses in Italy.
 These rural structures tend to be associated with agriculture or viticulture (grapes) on a small scale.
 The villa form—and the term itself—then comes to be appropriated and applied to a whole range of structures that persist across both the Republican and Imperial periods, continuing into Late Antiquity.
 One thing that all villas tend to have in common is their extra-urban setting—the villa is not an urban structure, but rather a rural one.
-Thus we most often find them in rural, suburban or coastal settings most often.
+Thus we most often find them in rural, suburban or coastal settings.
 In ideological terms, the country (rus) provided relief from the hectic pressures of the city (urbs), and thus the villa became associated (and remains associated) with rural getaways.

-According to Pliny the Elder, the villa urbana was located within easy distance of the city, while the villa rustica was a permanent country estate staffed with slaves and a supervisor (vilicus).
+According to Pliny the Elder, the villa urbana was located within easy distance of the city, while the villa rustica was a permanent country estate staffed with enslaved individuals and a supervisor (vilicus).
 The villa rustica is connected with agricultural production and the villa complex can contain facilities and equipment for processing agricultural produce, notably processing grapes to make wine and processing olives to produce olive oil.
 Even opulent villas often had a pars rustica, the working or productive part of the building.
 Latin authors like Cato the Elder and Varro even made and observed strict recommendations, based in agrarian ideology, as to how these rustic villas should be built, appointed, and managed.

 It is difficult to identify a single, uniform typology for Roman villas, just as it is difficult to do so for the Roman house (domus).
 In general terms the ideal villa is internally divided into two zones: the urbane zone for enjoying life (pars urbana) and the productive area (pars rustica).
 As with domus architecture, villas often focus internally around courtyards and atrium spaces.
 Elite villas tend to be sprawling affairs, with many rooms for entertainment and dining, in addition to specialized facilities including heated baths (balnea).

 Villas built in Italy during the period stretching from the fifth to the second centuries B.C.E. can be divided into several groupings, based on their building typology.
 One typology with the smallest number of known examples is an opulent villa that draws its influence from the tradition of palatial aristocratic compounds of the Archaic period in central Italy, such as the complex at Poggio Civitate (Murlo) and the “palace” at Acquarossa (near Viterbo).
 These aristocratic compounds might have inspired Roman Republican aristocrats to build similar aristocratic mansions for their extended families as a demonstration of their social and economic clout.
-Other Republican period “villas” tend to be small and connected with agricultural production on a small scale.
+Other Republican-period “villas” tend to be small and connected with agricultural production on a small scale.
 Traditionally they are associated with an open-air, yet enclosed, courtyard that serves as a focal point.

 From the Imperial period, we are fortunate to have evidence for a wide range of villa architecture distributed across the Roman empire.
 In the provinces of the Roman Empire, the adoption of classic villa architecture seems to serve as a mark of adopting a Roman lifestyle—with elites keen to demonstrate their urbanity by living in villas.
 An example of such an adoption is the so-called Fishbourne Roman palace at Chichester in the south of England which was likely the seat of the Roman client-king Cogidubnus.